I Smile Because If I didn’t, You’d Ask Me Why….

 Somehow, and I don’t know why I hadn’t noticed it sooner, I had grown old.

 Everything that had previously pointed North, had suddenly decided to take a road trip South.
 They didn’t bother packing an overnight case or think it necessary to let me know where they were going, or leave a forwarding address.
-They just bloody got up and went between 10pm the night before and 8.30am in the morning.
+They just bloody got up and went between 10pm the night before and 8.30am the next morning.

 As I plonked myself down on my silent flush, low level budget loo, my once pert nellies rolled out to comfortably drape themselves across my upper thighs.